-Limits of disturbance."
+“Limits of disturbance.”
 The area(s) in which construction and development activity are to be contained, including development and construction of the principal building, accessory structures, recreation areas, utilities, services, septic tank drain fields and related system requirements, storm drainage, and other similar services or improvements.
-The following need not be included in limits of disturbance:
+The following are not included in limits of disturbance calculations:

-Driveways.
+Driveways;

 Areas consisting of natural ponds, streams, trees, and other vegetation where no grading work is done.